 I suggest adding from now to your shopping chart all needed hardware, so that at the end you will be able to evaluate overall costs and decide if continuing with the project or removing them from shopping chart.
 So, hardware will be only:

 - Raspberry PI 3 Model B or newer Raspberry PI board (including proper power supply or using a smartphone micro usb charger with at least 3A)

 - high speed micro SD card (at least 16 GB, at least class 10)

 You will also need a Desktop PC with an SFTP software (like, for example, the free Filezilla) to transfer installation packages into your RPI.

 We’ll start from setting up a classic LAMP server.
 We’ll then setup database users and install Qloapps.

-For this step you can simply follow my Install Raspbian Buster Lite in your Raspberry Pi article.
+For this step you can simply follow my Install Raspberry PI OS Lite article.